iamnitinsharma2024/Awesome-Question-Generation-Survey/docs/article.md

 ## 7. Conclusion

-The taxonomy presented in the document offers a structured view of question types for primary education and neural question generation.
+The taxonomy presented in the document offers a structured view of question types for neural question generation.
 It links concrete classroom examples with research datasets and frameworks, and it spans simple formats, higher-order reasoning, conversational context, advanced generation strategies, and personalization.

 For educators, this list can act as a design checklist when creating worksheets, lesson plans, and assessments.
 For Gen AI and NLP researchers, it provides a practical, education-focused perspective on what kinds of questions a neural QG system should be able to generate, control, and evaluate in real learning environments.